Marc Provost – Executive Director

 Marc worked as a program manager for the City of Ottawa, overseeing city-funded childcare services.
 Prior to that he was the program manager of the city’s residential services.
 Marc was also responsible for two family shelters and the city-funded community emergency shelter services.
 He was appointed Executive Director of the Salvation Army’s Ottawa Booth Centre in June 2013.

 Since then, Marc has focused his bird’s eye view on maximizing resources to better serve the vulnerable.
 His leadership style is collaborative and systemic.
-Marc sits on the Board of Directors of Ottawa Inner City Health and on the board of the Alliance to End Homelessness Ottawa.
+Marc sits on the Board of Directors of Ottawa Inner City Health.

 Michael White – Director of Program